Battle of Ticinus: Iberia

 The First Punic War was fought between Carthage and Rome, the two main powers of the western Mediterranean in the 3rd century BC.
 They struggled for supremacy primarily on the Mediterranean island of Sicily and its surrounding waters, and also in North Africa.
 The war lasted for 23 years, from 264 to 241 BC, until the Carthaginians were defeated.
 The Treaty of Lutatius was signed by which Carthage evacuated Sicily and paid an indemnity of 3,200 talents over ten years.
 Four years later, when Carthage was weakened by the mutiny of part of its army and the rebellion of many of its African possessions, Rome seized Sardinia and Corsica on a cynical pretence and imposed a further 1,200 talent indemnity.
 The annexation of Sardinia and Corsica by Rome and the additional financial imposition fuelled resentment in Carthage.
 The contemporary Greek historian Polybius considered this act of bad faith by the Romans to be the single greatest cause of war with Carthage breaking out again nineteen years later.

 Shortly after Rome's breach of the treaty the leading Carthaginian general Hamilcar Barca led many of his veterans on an expedition to expand Carthaginian holdings in south-east Iberia (today Iberia consists of Spain and Portugal); this was to become a quasi-monarchial, autonomous Barcid fiefdom.
 Carthage gained silver mines, agricultural wealth, manpower, military facilities such as shipyards, and territorial depth which encouraged it to stand up to future Roman demands.
 Hamilcar ruled as a viceroy and was succeeded by his son-in-law, Hasdrubal, in 229 BC and then his son, Hannibal, eight years later.
-In 226 BC the Ebro Treaty was agreed with Rome, specifying the Ebro River as the northern boundary of the Carthaginian sphere of influence.
+In 226 BC the Ebro Treaty was agreed with Rome, specifying the river Ebro as the northern boundary of the Carthaginian sphere of influence.
 A little later Rome made a separate treaty with the city of Saguntum, which was situated well south of the Ebro.
 In 218 BC a Carthaginian army under Hannibal besieged, captured and sacked Saguntum and early the following year Rome declared war on Carthage.